Atmoskun/randomwalkwallstreet/README.md

 How Wall Street Analysts Shift Their Focus Across Multiple Earnings Seasons

 # Overview
 By leveraging large language models (LLMs) to process earnings call transcripts, the project aims to analyze how Wall Street analysts shift their focus of questions across multiple earnings seasons.
+It is a web application designed to help financial analysts and investors quickly understand shifting management priorities and analyst concerns over time.
+Instead of manually reading dozens of transcripts, users can select a company and a specific time range (e.g., Q1 2022 – Q4 2023) to receive an automated, evidence-backed analysis.

 # User Journey
 0 Registration & Authentication